falkyre/nhl-led-scoreboard-img/README.md

 Follow these steps to connect your device to WiFi:

 1. Power on your device without an Ethernet cable attached.
-2. Wait 1-2 minutes
+2. Wait 1-2 minutes (if first boot, the SD card will need to be expanded so this may take longer)
 3. Use your mobile phone to scan for new WiFi networks
-4. Connect to the hotspot named **NHL Led Scoreboard #### Setup** where `####` is the last 4 digits of the serial number of your raspberry pi or `http://10.0.0.1`
+4. Connect to the hotspot named **NHL Led Scoreboard ####** where `####` is the last 4 digits of the serial number of your raspberry pi (take note of these 4 digits as your new hostname will contain them) or `http://10.0.0.1`  The wifi password is `12345678` for the hot spot.
 6. Wait a few moments until the captive portal opens, this portal will allow you to connect the Raspberry Pi to your local WiFi network.

-If you enter your WiFi credentials incorrectly the **NHL Led Scoreboard #### Setup** hotspot will reappear allowing you to try again.
+If you enter your WiFi credentials incorrectly the **NHL Led Scoreboard ####** hotspot will reappear allowing you to try again.

+After you set your WiFi connection, the raspberry pi will reboot and connect to your router.
+To find your raspberry pi, the following can be attempted:

 1. Login to your router and find the "connected devices" or "dhcp clients" page to find the IP address that was assigned to the Raspberry Pi.
-2. Use an iPhone to access `http://homebridge.local`, once you login using the default username and password (admin/admin) you can find the IP address under System Information.
-3. Download the [Fing](https://www.fing.com/) app for [iOS](https://itunes.apple.com/us/app/fing-network-scanner/id430921107?mt=8) or [Android](https://play.google.com/store/apps/details?id=com.overlook.android.fing&hl=en_GB) to scan your network to find the IP address of your Raspberry Pi.
+2. Download the [Fing](https://www.fing.com/) app for [iOS](https://itunes.apple.com/us/app/fing-network-scanner/id430921107?mt=8) or [Android](https://play.google.com/store/apps/details?id=com.overlook.android.fing&hl=en_GB) to scan your network to find the IP address of your Raspberry Pi.
+3. Try to `ping scoreboard-####.local` where `####` comes from point 4 in the wifi hot spot above.
+The ping will show the IP address of your pi.
 4. As a last resort, if you plug a monitor into your Raspberry Pi, the IP address will be displayed on the attached screen once it has finished booting.